turingschool-examples/rack_server/README.md

 The following tutorial is intended to introduce you to many of the topics we'll be covering in Module 2.
 It's not expected that you fully understand each and every topic, and entirely expected that this might be your first introduction to all of them.
 Try to soak it in.
 We'll be talking more about these topics throughout the module.

-Additionally, in the coming weeks we'll be introducing you to tools to do some of the work we're asking of you in this tutorial.
-It is far more important at this point that you try to understand the big picture ideas of how the web works than the details of how we are implementing a server (which will change).
-Something like the HTTP request/response cycle with status codes, headers, verbs, and bodies will be used in any web app you build in Sinatra, Rails, Node, Django, or Pheonix, but we will be moving you into different app and testing frameworks even in the next few days.
-Use this as an opportunity to peek into what it is that a browser does when it sends a request, and what all information an app needs to prepare in its response.
+Additionally, in the coming weeks, we'll be introducing you to tools that will do some of the work we're asking you to do in this tutorial.
+The details of how we are implementing a server will change (we will be moving you into different app and testing frameworks in just a few days), but at this point, the important thing is to understand the big picture ideas of how the web works.
+The **HTTP request/response cycle with status codes, headers, verbs, and bodies** will be used in any web app you build in Sinatra, Rails, Node, Django, or Pheonix.
+Use this as an opportunity to peak into what the browser does when it sends a **request**, and the information an app needs to prepare in its **response**.

 As always, if you have any questions or notice any issues, please feel free to reach out.